MidnightDreamerX17/skill20/Races/LawMech.md

 Analyzing Eyes: Law-Mechs are constantly searching for secret doors and concealed doors at the same time as all their other actions.

-Unnatural Life: Law-Mechs get their souls and life energy from the Law-Mech Plane.
-They gain a bonus of +5 against sleep and mind-altering effects, as well as a bonus of +5 against hit points drain, energy drain, level drain, attribute drain, and the like.
+Unnatural Life: Law-Mech flesh serves to support the constructed components, rather than the other way around.
+Law-Mechs gain a bonus of +5 against sleep and mind-altering effects, as well as a bonus of +5 against hit points drain, energy drain, level drain, attribute drain, and the like.

 Resistant Coating: Law-Mechs gain a bonus of +2 to all saving throws against fire, cold, and acid.